snowyu/get-contributors.js/README.md

 Options:
-  -d, --dirname         The git project to get contributors.
+  -d, --dirname         The git project(git working dir) to get contributors.
 Default: $(pwd) -c, --config          The contrbutors configuration file.
 It uses the CSON format.
                         Default: ${pwd}/.contributors
+  -b, --branch          get the contributors on the git branch.
+                        Default: current branch(HEAD).
+      --path            get the contributors on the specified path in the git's working directory.
+                        Default: root dir(all).
   -g, --tryGithub       try to get the github user name from the email via Search the github.
                         Default: yes, --no-tryGithub to disable it.
+  -p, --weight          the commits and deletion weight of contribution:
+                        It means the weight of commits if it's a number.
+                        Default: "commit:0.618,deletion:0.1".
   -w, --write           Write the contrbutors configuration file if it has new contrbutors comming.
                         Default: yes, --no-write to disable it.
   -e, --fields          The output fields name, separate via comma.
 Default: "name,github"